 The temple of Chamunda Devi lies 15km from the Kangra Valley.
 This holy shrine is popular among pilgrims and tourists.
-The raging form of the Goddess is present in the temple.
 The two Hindu male deities Hanuman and Bhairava guard the Goddess.
 The temple offers picturesque views of the Dhauladhar range.

 16. Check out Sherablling Monastery:

 The Monastery covers 3 acres of land within the Bhatu forest.
-Pine trees and vibrant flags lead the pathway to the Monastery.
+Pine trees and colourful flags flapping in the wind lead the pathway to the Monastery.
 Sherablling Monastery consists of gompas, stupas, and Buddhist temples.
 One can receive periodic lessons in meditation and philosophy here.